kent28808/sentineltrap-cloud-honeypot/README.md

 # 🛡️ SentinelTrap – Azure Honeypot Detection & Incident Response Lab

-> **An end-to-end Microsoft Azure cyber range that simulates a real-world compromise of an internet-facing Windows server, leveraging Microsoft Defender for Endpoint, Microsoft Sentinel, Azure Monitor, and MySQL audit logging to detect, investigate, and respond to attacker activity.**
+> **An end-to-end Microsoft Azure cyber range that simulates a real-world compromise of an internet-facing Windows server, leveraging Microsoft Defender for Endpoint, Microsoft Sentinel, Azure Monitor, and MySQL general query logging to detect, investigate, and respond to attacker activity.**

 ---